djsudduth/keep-it-markdown/README.md

 ## 0.5.3 Recent Changes
 Docker image creation and use
-Removed capcha note in keep-test.py
+Removed captcha note in keep-test.py